infracamp/infracamp/docs/mission/index.md

 ---
-title: "Better Software by sharing Know How"
+title: "Agnostic Development Manifest"
 layout: scrollspy
 description: |
+    There is no best programming language nor best framework.
+Even using the most common now, will end up being obsolete in a few years.
+So why not rely on a agnostic approach.
+An infrastructure approach build for change and multiple languages.
+---

+## Whom to hire

+There are lots of programming languages and frameworks out right now.
+And each developer has own preferences on language and frameworks regardless of skills.
+In fact all programming languages base upon the same methodology.
+A skilled programmer will be a good programmer in alien language as well.

+But think of a programmer as a translator for foreign language.
+To learn a new language it will take you years to gain superiority.
+The same applies to programming languages or frameworks: Superiority will take years.
+But superiority is needed to fulfill tasks modern businesses require.

+Most superior programmers therefor won't apply to offers made regarding foreign languages nor frameworks.

+## Open source statement

 Software-quality largely depends on programming skills combined with the underlaying infrastructure/frameworks.
 This infrastructure is often mission-critical and should be safeguarded from single individual actions, bad judgement or commercial/political interest.
----

 <div class="alert alert-info">
 Infracamp supports development of open-source frameworks and keeps them publicly available;